Dawn of Magic: Gameplay

 Dawn of Magic features a 3D third person perspective game engine.
 The game world consists of area maps interlinked by portals.
 The player can choose from four starting characters, the Awkward Scholar, the Baker's Wife, the Weird Gypsy, and the Fat Friar.
-As the player character gains experience and levels, he or she improves basic attributes, skills in areas such as mêlée combat, trading, and crafting, and prowess in the game's twelve schools of magic.
-Each school of magic consists of eight spells; as the player gains prowess in a school of magic, his or her body morphs to take on characteristics reminiscent of the school.
+As the player character gains experience and levels, they improve basic attributes, skills in areas such as melee combat, trading, and crafting, and prowess in the game's twelve schools of magic.
+Each school of magic consists of eight spells; as the player gains prowess in a school of magic, their body morphs to take on characteristics reminiscent of the school.

 Release history

 1C Company released the single-player action role-playing game Blood Magic (Магия Крови) in Russia on December 16, 2005.
 A stand-alone expansion pack, Blood Magic: Time of Shadows (Магия Крови: Время Теней), followed on November 24, 2006.
 The expansion featured a new story, upgraded interface, and multiplayer support via LAN or internet.
-On April 27, 2007, Deep Silver released English, French, German and Italian localizations of Blood Magic for the European market.
+In April 2007, Deep Silver released English, French, German and Italian localizations of Blood Magic for the European market.
 The Deep Silver release was renamed Dawn of Magic and featured upgraded gameplay including multiplayer support.

 The Blood Magic game engine was licensed to KranX Productions for the action role-playing game A Farewell to Dragons.

 Reception

-Blood Magic won the Best Debut award at the Russian game developers conference KRI 2006.
-Dawn of Magic has a ranking of 52 on the review aggregators Metacritic and GameRankings.
-GameSpot gave the game a score of 3 out of 10, criticizing its derivativeness, limited choices and numerous bugs.
-Martin Korda of IGN gave it 6.9 out of 10 and said that "despite its bold proclamations of reinventing the tried and tested Diablo template, Dawn of Magic remains an RPG with more than a whiff of the past hanging around it." while Emily Balistrieri of the same site gave it 5.4 and criticized its multiplayer, which according to her, lacked variety.
+The game received "mixed" reviews according to the review aggregation website Metacritic.
+GameSpot criticized the game's derivativeness, limited choices and numerous bugs.
+Martin Korda of IGN said that "despite its bold proclamations of reinventing the tried and tested Diablo template, Dawn of Magic remains an RPG with more than a whiff of the past hanging around it", while Emily Balistrieri of the same site criticized its multiplayer, which, according to her, lacked variety.

+In Russia, the game won the Best Debut award at the Russian game developers conference KRI 2006.